What is Injection Molding Simulation in Autodesk Fusion?

 This post is also available in: Français (French) Italiano (Italian) Deutsch (German)

 You can find plastic injection molded parts everywhere; just look at consumer products, medical devices, and automotive interiors.
 In many cases, plastic components define the exterior shape of a part and hold the technical components inside, protected, dry, and in place.
-The advantages of using injection molding for manufacturing are to produce complex, high-quality parts in a cost-effective and highly repeatable way.
+The advantage of using injection molding for manufacturing is to produce complex, high-quality parts in a cost-effective and highly repeatable way.
 It is also capable of producing parts in high volumes and is incredibly efficient.

 However, getting the plastic part you designed to come out of a molding machine can be pretty hard.
 The ability to fill the mold completely, for example, can be highly influenced by the part’s design.
 The final part’s overall quality is also dependent on several factors and can result in visible flaws on the part surface or dimensional variation preventing product assembly.

 For over 40 years, Autodesk Moldflow has defined the space of injection molding simulation software and has been widely used in the plastics industry.
 It has helped flag molding problems before creating the mold by assisting analysts in making informed decisions and minimizing problems before they appear on the production floor.
 However, Moldflow products were created to address the needs of specialized and dedicated users, those who dig deep into the analysis results for data-driven decisions to provide design recommendations to team members.
-The “Moldflow Analyst” jobs typically revolve around the question, “how do I manufacture this plastic part” and typically utilize CAD design as part of their input.
+The “Moldflow Analyst” jobs typically revolve around the question, “How do I manufacture this plastic part” and typically utilize CAD design as part of their input.
 Using simulations, they make recommendations on design decisions that, without change, make the part challenging to manufacture.
 The workflow for the Moldflow analyst is a pretty traditional CAE workflow that may not have fully leveraged all the benefits of modern computing.

-Injection Molding Simulation in Fusion 360
+Injection Molding Simulation in Fusion

-In Fusion 360, the initial setup, which includes material selection, picking an injection location, and selecting the type of molding process, is automatically done upon entry into the Injection Molding Simulation workspace.
+In Fusion, the initial setup, which includes material selection, picking an injection location, and selecting the type of molding process, is automatically done upon entry into the Injection Molding Simulation workspace.
 This is to help a new user get past some of the initial hurdles to get started while avoiding the perception that everything needs to be perfect to get a reliable outcome.
 Like any simulation tool, the more thorough the information you provide for the analysis, the more confident you can be in the predicted capabilities.
-Injection Molding Simulation in Fusion 360 lets you alternately customize the setup if more specific information is known.
+Injection Molding Simulation in Fusion lets you alternately customize the setup if more specific information is known.
 For instance, if someone has already made some decisions about the injection location point, you can make that adjustment before the analysis starts.

 Additionally, suppose you have a few materials your company always uses.
 In that case, there’s a good chance of finding the exact material grades in the pre-loaded database, which houses over 11,000 materials.
 Sticking with those default inputs for the analysis, however, will provide good insights to get started with understanding the way your part will mold.